 Jessica Lowndes (Julia Talben), Joe Anderson (Detective Declan Grady), Dayton Callie (Jebediah Crone), Lin Shaye (Allie), John “Spud” McConnell (Sheriff McDermott), Bryan Batt (Chester), Michael Paré (Richard Renshaw), Jackie Tuttle (Amanda), J. Larose (Kyle)

-Julia Talben, a journalist in Baton Rouge, is shattered when her sister and sister’s family are slaughtered in their house during the midst of which the killer calls Julia to taunt her.
-The killer Richard Renshaw is found at the scene and is jailed.
-Julia is then disturbed to find that her sister’s house has been sold only a matter of days after the murder and that the room where the murder took place has been removed.
-Digging into this, she uncovers the activities of the mysterious Resurrection Holdings who have a fifty-year history of buying up buildings where murders take place and immediately tearing out the rooms in which they occurred.
-The trail, along with the search for Julia’s parents, lead her to the tiny town of New English.
-Heading there, she is greeted with a cold lack of welcome from the locals.
-She learns of the pastor Jebediah Crone who is responsible for collecting the rooms and how he has a hold over the town that has required them to sacrifice their family members.
+Baton Rouge journalist Julia Talben is shattered when her sister and sister’s family are slaughtered in their house.
+In the midst of this the killer calls Julia to taunt her.
+The killer Richard Renshaw is arrested at the scene and is jailed.
+Julia is then upset to find that the house has been sold only a matter of days after the murder and that the room where the murder took place has been removed.
+Digging into this, she uncovers the activities of the mysterious Resurrection Holdings who have a fifty-year history of buying up buildings where murders take place and tearing out the rooms in which they occurred.
+The investigation, along with the search for Julia’s parents, takes her to the tiny town of New English.
+There she is greeted with cold unwelcome by the locals.
+She learns of the pastor Jebediah Crone who is responsible for collecting the rooms and that he has a hold over the townspeople that has required them to sacrifice their family members.